kdog1425/question-game/README.md

 2. The simple board, could be either some sort of chart library, or a React component that is comprised of child components (e.g. leftmost column is text, then number of tokens as updated after each question.)
 The board does not fire any actions, it only updates after a QuestionAnswered action propogates through the system (QuetsionAnswered action fired -> dipatcher -> registered stores update themselves -> Controller View -> UpdateOutcomes -> fire NextQuestion action)

+### Setup

+- clone repo and cd to root folder
+- bower install
+- npm install
+- gulp
+- server server/server.js
+- visit http://localhost:7777/ with your browser to check out admin mode.

+You need mongodb installed and running.